What does this measure?

 Rental costs are less uniform in their density, likely due to college settings, but the highest average rental costs is in ZIP 16443 ($930) whereas the lowest is 16501 ($431).
 Over time, the average rental cost for Erie County has risen to $723 in 2018 from $599 in 2009, this equates to a +17.2% increase over the last decade.

 EVS analyzes the data in each topic category using indicators, which report a targeted and digestible number, rate, or amount to represent Erie County as a whole.
 While this does not cover every aspect of the topic, it assists in establishing Erie's performance relative to the prior year(s).
 The indicators for the Livability: Home Purchase & Rental Costs topic are:

-This indicator measures median value of homes sold across all Erie County for the latest data year.
-The trend for Median Home Price is up and better from 2017 to 2018, with a reported increase of +8.76% within the County, representing +$9,200.
-However, this one-year increase is still not as high as the 5-year high, which was $115,000 in 2016.
+This indicator measures median home price sold across all Erie County for the latest data year.
+The trend for Median Home Price (Sold) is down and worse from 2018 to 2019, with a reported decrease of -3.67% within the County, representing -$4,200.
+However, this one-year decrease does not signify a downward trend, and is not the lowest this indicator has been in the last 5 years.
 Relatively, this trend is flat for the 5-year period.

 This indicator measures the median rent cost across all Erie County for latest data year.
 The trend for Median Rent Cost is up and worse from 2017 to 2018, with a reported increase of +1.94% within the County, representing +$14.